-A former CEO of the Corporation is claiming the payment of approximately \$8.5 million and the issuance of equity instruments from the Neptune group (including Acasti).
-As the Corporation's management believes that these claims are not valid, no provision has been recognized.
-The Neptune group (including Acasti) has filed a claim to recover certain amounts from the former CEO.
-All outstanding share-based payments held by the former CEO have been cancelled during the Corporation's fiscal year ended February 28, 2015.
+A former CEO of the Corporation is claiming the payment of approximately \$8.5 million and the issuance of equity instruments as severance entitlements under his employment contract from the Neptune group (including Acasti).
+The Corporation's management intends to vigorously defend against this claim and, as it believes that it is not valid, no provision has been recognized.
+The Neptune group (including Acasti) has filed a claim to recover certain amounts from the former officer.
+All outstanding share-based payments held by the former CEO have been cancelled during the year ended February 28, 2015.
+A trial date is currently scheduled for hearing in May and June 2019.

-The Corporation is also involved in other matters arising in the ordinary course of its business.
+The Corporation may also be involved in other matters arising in the ordinary course of its business.
 Since management believes that all related claims are not valid and it presently is not possible to determine the outcome of these matters, no provisions have been made in the financial statements for their ultimate resolution beyond the amounts incurred and recorded for such matters.
 The resolution of such matters could have an effect on the Corporation's financial statements in the year that a determination is made.
 However, in management's opinion, the final resolution of all such matters is not projected to have a material adverse effect on the Corporation's financial position.